AdobeDocs/campaign-web.en/help/v8/workflows/activities/channels.md

 1. Click **Create delivery**.
 Define your message settings and content the same way you create a standalone delivery.
 You can also schedule and simulate the content.
 [Learn more](../../msg/gs-messages.md).

-1. Navigate back to your workflow and save your changes.
+1. Navigate back to your workflow.
+Choose if you want to continue your workflow **Generate an outbound transition** if you want to add a transition after the channel activity.

 1. Click **Start** to launch your workflow.